The Vice Chancellor is supported by a team of senior leaders in the delivery of the Five & Fifty strategic plan.

 Paul joined Ulster University from Aston University in Birmingham, where as Professor of Learning and Teaching and Director of Learning Innovation and Professional Practice, he has led a portfolio that includes delivery of an MEd Learning and Teaching in HE programme and academic staff development, a team serving academic quality needs and programme approval, a Learning Development Centre supporting students with their academic writing and mathematics skills, and support for programme teams in relation to learning and achievement analytics.

 In his previous posts as Head of Curriculum Design and Academic Staff Development and Professor of Learning and Teaching at Birmingham City University, Paul led and facilitated the redesign of all taught programmes and introduced the MEd programme.

-Originally from Kent, Paul graduated from Nottingham School of Radiography and commenced his clinical career as senior radiographer at University Hospital Nottingham before becoming a clinical lecturer, moving into radiography education as a lecturer in radiography at Birmingham City University.
+Originally from Kent, Paul graduated from Nottingham School of Radiography and commenced his clinical career as a radiographer at University Hospital Nottingham before becoming a clinical lecturer, moving into radiography education as a senior lecturer in radiography at Birmingham City University.

 Professor Ian MontgomeryPro-Vice Chancellor (Global Engagement)

 Ian supports our global potential and ambitions by leading strategies in relation to global engagement, partnerships, collaborations and international recruitment potential.Read more Get in touch